epochpic/epochpic.github.io/content/documentation/input_deck/Input_deck_species.md

 - `immobile` - Logical flag.
 If this parameter is set to "T" then the species will be ignored during the particle push.
 The default value is "F".
+- `background_species` - Logical flag.
+If set to "T" the species will be treated as a non evolving continuum background.
+No particles are loaded.
+Any particle-like specifications will be ignored.
+Background species are currently only used by the bremsstrahlung radiation model.
+See [here][Input_deck_bremsstrahlung]
+for details.
+Default value is "F". "background" is accepted as an alias.

 The species blocks are also used for specifying initial conditions for the particle species.
 The initial conditions in EPOCH can be specified in various ways, but the easiest way is to specify the initial